QuiltMC/rfcs/structure/0007-community-team.md

    are welcome to give their opinions on the content of the interview, or present their own questions after the Community Manager giving the interview opens the floor to them.
 1. After an interview has taken place, a vote should be proposed, following the voting process outlined earlier in this document.
-This poll should last for exactly one week, with the following special conditions:
+This poll should last for exactly one week.

-    * The vote has **failed** when:
-        * The margin between positive and negative votes is less than or equal to 20% of the number of voting community members, excluding abstentions and rounding up to the nearest whole number.

-   The poll should include the user's history in the community and their reputation in the wider modding community, if known.
+   The poll must include a link to the relevant interview.
 It should also include the specific position they're applying for.
 1. Once the vote has closed, the candidate should be contacted by a community manager and given the result, which will decide whether their application was successful.